Your Guide to Easement by Prescription

 In commercial real estate, understanding the various types of easements is important for all parties involved in a commercial property.
 This allows for expectations to be understood from the outset, and is key when it comes to protecting property rights and ensuring smooth transactions.
 Here are the key types of easements CRE buyers and owners should be aware of:

-- Appurtenant Easements
+• Appurtenant Easements

 These easements directly benefit a neighboring property, meaning the easement is tied to the land itself.
 When the property is sold, the easement transfers to the new owner.
 An example would be a shared driveway that allows access to multiple properties.
-The right to use that driveway stays with each property, regardless of ownership changes. - Easement In Gross
+The right to use that driveway stays with each property, regardless of ownership changes.

 Easements In Gross benefit a person or entity rather than a specific property.
 For example, a utility company may hold an easement to place power lines or pipelines across your land.
-This type of easement is not tied to any parcel of land and remains even if the property is sold. - Easement by Necessity
+This type of easement is not tied to any parcel of land and remains even if the property is sold.

 If a property is landlocked and cannot be accessed without crossing another parcel, an easement by necessity may be created.
 This is common in CRE transactions where a piece of land must have legal access to roads or utilities, even if it requires crossing a neighboring property.
-Without this, a landlocked property may be deemed unusable for commercial purposes. - Utility Easements
+Without this, a landlocked property may be deemed unusable for commercial purposes.

 Utility easements are granted to service providers like electric, water, or telecommunications companies, allowing them to install, maintain, and repair infrastructure on private property.
 These easements are vital for commercial buildings so they can remain functional and connected to essential services.
-For instance, an office complex might need a utility easement to allow for underground water lines or fiber-optic cables to service the property. - Prescriptive Easements
+For instance, an office complex might need a utility easement to allow for underground water lines or fiber-optic cables to service the property.

 A prescriptive easement occurs when someone uses part of a property openly, continuously, and without the owner’s permission for a legally defined period.
 In CRE, this might happen if a neighboring business uses a portion of land for parking or access.
 After the required time period (often 10-20 years), the user could claim a legal right to continue using that land, even if they don’t own it.